How ConsumerAffairs uses cookies

 How do I know if an organization is a nonprofit?

-Check out an organization’s website to see if it’s designated as a nonprofit.
-Your local city government may also post a list of local nonprofits on its website.
+Check out an organization’s website to see if it explicitly states its 501(c)(3) tax-exempt status.
+Your local city or county government may also maintain a public registry of local nonprofits on its website.

 Article sources